Trump says U.S. not necessarily bound by 'one China' policy

 Bolton said Washington should consider using a "diplomatic ladder of escalation" that could start with receiving Taiwanese diplomats officially at the State Department and lead to restoring full diplomatic recognition.

-In the Fox interview, Trump brought up a litany of complaints about China which he had emphasized during his presidential campaign.
+In the Fox interview, Trump brought up a litany of complaints about China that he emphasized during his presidential campaign.

 "We're being hurt very badly by China with devaluation, with taxing us heavy at the borders when we don't tax them, with building a massive fortress in the middle of the South China Sea, which they shouldn't be doing, and frankly with not helping us at all with North Korea," Trump said.
 "You have North Korea.
 You have nuclear weapons and China could solve that problem and they're not helping us at all."